 - Media: the middle layer is composed of elastic and smooth muscle tissue.

 - Adventitia: the outermost layer composed of fibrous connective tissue.

-The distensibility of the arteries is decreased if intra-luminal pressure is increased or when there is an increase in arterial stiffness due to aging or any pathological changes.
+The distensibility of the arteries decreases if intra-luminal pressure increases or when there is an increase in arterial stiffness due to aging or any pathological changes.

-Arterial stiffness is caused by reversible or irreversible changes in the arterial wall’s structural and cellular components.
-The cushioning functions of arteries are disturbed in diseased states such as atherosclerosis and arteriosclerosis.
+Arterial stiffness results from reversible or irreversible changes in the arterial wall’s structural and cellular components.
+The cushioning functions of arteries are disturbed in diseases such as atherosclerosis and arteriosclerosis.
 Atherosclerosis is a focal and occlusive disorder that primarily affects the intima.
 The conduit function is affected due to the narrowing of a major artery and reducing the blood flow to the distal organ or tissues.

 ED and Quality of Life (QoL)

 QoL is defined as an “individual’s perception of their position in life in the context of the culture and value systems in which they live compared to their goals, expectations, standards and concerns.”
 It is a broad-ranging concept affected in a complex way by the person’s physical health, psychological state, level of independence, social relationships, and relationships to salient environmental features.
 The relevance of its dimensions on a person’s life depends on how the individual perceives them.

 Sexual dysfunction is impactful on a patient’s QoL and subjective well-being.
 Research findings have shown that ED significantly negatively affects the QoL of the person with ED and his partner and family.